trunal123/PerennialMayDayChallenge/Rules.md

 7. At the beginning of each solution, please add multiline comments as to how to run your solutions in the Terminal/CommandPrompt.
 This is useful so that we know how to run and evaluate your solutions from our Terminals/CommandPrompts.

-8. Since this is a Challenge and not Workshop/Session, we would like to request you to kindly use the internet for doubts/issues/problems etc.
+8. Since this is a Challenge and not Workshop/Session, we would like to request you to kindly use the Internet for doubts/issues/problems etc.

-9. There is no rule apart from the above 8 rules.